zzzprojects/learn-orm/tutorials/roslyn-scripting/symbol-visitor.md

 # Symbol Visitor

 The `SymbolVisitor` is equivalent to `SyntaxVisitor`, but it works at the symbol level.
-When you are using the `SymbolVisitor` you must construct the scaffolding code to visit all the nodes which is not the case when you are using the `CSharpSyntaxWalker` and `CSharpSyntaxRewriter`.
+When you are using the `SymbolVisitor`, you must construct the scaffolding code to visit all the nodes, which is not the case when you are using the `CSharpSyntaxWalker` and `CSharpSyntaxRewriter`.

-Let's add a class and replace the following code which simply lists all the types available to a compilation.
+Let's add a class and replace the following code, which simply lists all the types available to a compilation.

 ```csharp
 using Microsoft.CodeAnalysis;